Staining a deck is one of the best ways to add character and warmth to your outdoor living space

 If you have a deck that needs updating and you are contemplating staining a deck that has been stained previously, we will discuss the steps that you need to take first.
 A deck is a considerable investment and maintenance can help make sure that you remain satisfied with it for many years to come.

-The first thing that you need to do is assess the condition of your deck in order to determine whether any repairs are necessary before you stain it.
+The first thing that you need to do is assess the condition of your deck in order to determine whether any repairs are necessary before staining a deck.
 For example, you cannot simply stain splintered or rotted wood and expect that to take care of the problem; instead, this wood needs to be replaced.

 - Look for damaged wood and replace it.

 - Look for popped up nail heads and hammer them back down.